 Oxfordshire: Goring, Maple Durham, Whitchurch

 The new workhouse was erected in 1835 on a site to the south-east of Bradfield on north side of the present Union Road.
-The architect was Sampson Kempthorne and was a Y-shaped design based on his model plans published in the First Annual Report of the Poor Law Commissioners of the same year.
+The architect was Sampson Kempthorne and the building was based on his model Y-shaped plan published in the First Annual Report of the Poor Law Commissioners of the same year.
 Similar designs were also built at Abingdon and Banbury.
 The Bradfield workhouse was designed to accommodate 250 people and cost £7,450.

-The OS map of 1912 shows the layout of the workhouse with the infirmary added later in the nineteenth century at the north-east of the site.
+The 1912 map below shows the layout of the workhouse with the infirmary added later in the nineteenth century at the north-east of the site.
 To the south-west, the adjacent church church of St Simon and St Jude with its graveyard can also be seen.

 The workhouse later became Wayland Hospital and the majority of the structure survived until the mid-1990s.
 In 1996, all the buildings were demolished except for the front entrance block to make way for the Wayland housing development.